apollographql/apollo-ios/docs/source/api/ApolloCodegenLib/enums/SchemaTypesFileOutput.ModuleType.md

 No module will be created for the generated types and you are required to create the module to support your preferred dependency manager.
-You must specify the name of the module you will create in the `schemaName` property as this will be used in `import` statements of generated operation files.
+You must specify the name of the module you will create in the `schemaNamespace` property as this will be used in `import` statements of generated operation files.

 Use this option for dependency managers, such as CocoaPods or Carthage.
 Example usage